RhahiSpace/web-repl/content/dream/changing-backend.md

 ### Fix KRPC.jl

 This has been my go-to-approach.
-I spent whole day trying to identify the bug troubleshoot, but I was not able to fix it.
+I spent a whole day trying to identify and fix the bug, but I was not able to find the problem.
 Maybe I should spend more time to fix?
 For now, I am waiting for the author to respond to the [issue](https://github.com/BenChung/KRPC.jl/issues/16).

 ### Use Pycall